Conferences

 Unlocking new economic pathways to anchor environmental progress

-Building on EFC’s 2025 annual conference in Whitehorse, Navigate 2025, we are excited to welcome you to Charlottetown for Generate 2026!
+We’re excited to welcome you to Charlottetown for Generate 2026!

 As environment funders, we often reflect on the need to design durable environmental solutions by ensuring their relevance to, and impact on, everyday life, health, safety and wellbeing at the community level.
 We have learned, often the hard way, that environmental solutions must be anchored within broader social and economic agendas in order to stand the test of time, or risk being politicized as they are built up or torn down with every swing of the political pendulum.
 The days of funding ‘carbon tunnel vision’ projects and protection of pristine, untouched ecosystems that are out of sight and out of mind are now making way for initiatives that aim to garner broad public support.